Agent Control Plane Reference Architecture (ACP-RA)

 This yields three replay tiers:

-Observability and SOC/CSSP integration
+Observability and SOC/CSSP Integration

 ACP emits telemetry so operations teams can see: